 4) WEB RESOURCES

 This is the most important – information.
 The Web is a massive source of data and figures and material for all topics.
-Not only it makes fact-checking easier, but it also makes learning fun, convenient, and worth time spending.
+Not only it makes fact-checking easier, but it also makes learning fun, convenient, and worth time spent.

 Education resources are extremely helpful in improving the teaching and learning setting.
 It sets the best direction for the teacher than any other strategy in the world.
 The internet also delivers the connections that every educator needs for a clear instructional purpose.
 So other than knowledge and information, the tools also come with the learning on how to achieve particular tasks.